RelationalAI/rai-cli/README.md

 ## Getting started

+### Building the CLI

+Update dependencies

+	./tidy

+Build the `rai` binary

+	go build -o build/rai rai/*

+Installation consists of simply putting the `rai` binary on your path.

 ### Create a configuration file

 In order to use the CLI, you will need to create config file.
 The default location